Dan Botwe: Early life and education

-Dan Kwaku Botwe was born on February 26, 1958, in the Eastern Region of Ghana.He hails from Abiriw Akuapem He was enrolled at the Presbyterian Primary and Middle Schools at Mabang in the Ahafo-Ano District of the Ashanti Region for his primary education.
-He obtained his GCE Ordinary level certificate at Kumasi Academy, and his GCE Advanced level certificate in 1977 from Achimota School.
+Dan Kwaku Botwe was born on February 26, 1958, in Abiriw-Akuapem, located in the Eastern Region of Ghana.
+He hails from Abiriw Akuapem He was enrolled at the Presbyterian Primary and Middle Schools at Mabang in the Ahafo-Ano District of the Ashanti Region for his basic education.
+He obtained his GCE Ordinary level certificate at Kumasi Academy and his GCE Advanced level certificate in 1977 from Achimota School.
 He gained admission into the Kwame Nkrumah University of Science and Technology to pursue a Bachelor of Science degree in computer science.